plusserver/docs/content/en/dedicated-server/management.md

 ![Firewall Regeln editieren](../bmc-firewall-2.png)

-The changes are then saved via "Confirm changes".
+The changes are then saved via "Save" & "Confirm changes".
 It may take a few minutes for the changes to become active.

 ## Hard disks

-Your server has two hard disks in the default configuration, that are configured as RAID1 and on which the operating system is installed.
+In the default configuration, your server has two hard disks, configured as RAID 1, on which the operating system is installed.
 Any additional hard disks are not configured automatically - this must be done using configuration tools:

 ### Installation RAID management tool

-As we use servers from HPE, a proprietary tool from HPE is required to configure the RAID, which we provide on our mirror.
+To configure the RAID, you will need to use a proprietary HPE tool, which is available on our mirror.

 ```bash
 wget https://mirror.plusserver.com/hp-mcp/debian/pool/non-free/ssacli-6.45-8.0_amd64.deb -O ssacli.deb